-In the table provided below, low risk transactions are secure transactions, i.e. sound financial status, stable operations, implementation of agreements without major violations, no past due receivables, no past due receivable loans and up to one year maturity.
-Monetary funds are considered of low risk when they are kept in banks of the EU states and the USA, the parent banks of which have investment ratings and the share of cash at accounts of EU countries and USA brokers' platforms, which are covered by liabilities with the same platform, receivables which are secured with collaterals from clients.
+In the table provided below, low risk transactions are secure transactions, i.e. sound financial status, stable operations, implementation of agreements without major violations, no past due short-term receivables and no past due receivable loans.
+Monetary funds are considered of low risk if they are kept in banks of the EU states and the USA, the parent banks of which have investment ratings and the share of cash at accounts of EU countries and USA brokers' platforms, which are covered by liabilities on the same platform.
+Receivables for which deposits have been taken from clients are also classified as low risk transactions.